Audio accessories like cables and speaker wire are some of the most overpriced and hyped things you can buy.

 Should you spend a lot of money on a “magical” speaker wire or audio cable?
 Does it make a difference in the sound quality of your home or car audio system?

-I’ll tell you this and more in clear & simple to understand terms – along with all the facts you need.
+I’ll tell you this and more in clear & simple terms.
 Read on!

 Quick answers: Does speaker wire affect sound quality?

 - Under normal circumstances, the answer is NO: speaker wire does not affect sound quality.
 However, in some cases, (explained in further below) sound quality or volume can be affected somewhat.

 - There’s no scientific test data to back up the (misleading) idea that “special” or “audiophile” speaker wires or expensive cable make a noticeable difference versus affordable, good quality speaker wire of the correct gauge.
 99.9% of the time it’s unsubstantiated claims and the difference really does not matter!

 - Using non-standard wire or cables instead of speaker wire can result in sound changes, although very minor.
 Excessively long or other high-resistance wire can affect the sound by causing a drop in speaker volume and some other details.

 - For best results, do not coil long lengths of speaker wire as this can create inductance that reduces some sound frequencies as a crossover does.